tenebrius1/tp/docs/DeveloperGuide.md

 #### What it is

-Searches and displays all tutors or students that matches the parameters specified.
-The `find` command must have at least one parameter specified to be valid (i.e `find s blah` will **not** work).
+Searches and displays all tutors/students that matches the parameters specified.
+The `find` command must have **at least one parameter** specified to be valid (i.e. `find s NOT_A_PARAMETER` will **not** work).

 #### Implementation details

 A noteworthy change in implementation of our `FindCommand` from the standard AB3 `FindCommand` is in `FindCommandParser`.
-We expanded on the `FindCommand` functionality such that it can find for students or tutors  multiple attributes.
+We expanded on the `FindCommand` functionality such that it can find for students/tutors  multiple attributes.
 Because of this, we opted to create a new `ChainedPredicate` class that encapsulates the idea of chaining multiple predicates together.
 Each attribute specified by the user creates its own predicate which is then chained together using the `Predicate#and` method and the resulting predicate is then stored in the `ChainedPredicate` class.

 ##### Sequence of action
 {:.no_toc}

 Given below is an example usage scenario and how the `find` command implementation behaves at each step:

-1. The user input (for e.g `find s n/David`) is handled by the `CommandBox` class in the Ui component, before being passed to `LogicManager` to be executed.
+1. The user input `find s n/David` is passed to `LogicManager` to be executed.
 2. `LogicManager` calls on `AddressBookParser#parseCommand` method which creates a new `FindCommandParser`.
 3. The `FindCommandParser` then calls its own `parse()` method which will return a new `FindCommand` if the input is valid.
 4. `LogicManager` will execute the `FindCommand` through `FindCommand#execute`.
 5. `FindCommand` will then search and update the student list in the `Model` class using the `Model#updateFilteredStudentList` method.
-6. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager` and the `Ui` will be updated with the filtered.
+6. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.

-Given below is a sequence diagram to show how the `find` implementation works for a **valid** `find` student input:
+Given below is a sequence diagram to show how a **valid** `find` implementation works for a `find` student input:

 ![FindCommandSequenceDiagram](images/FindCommandSequenceDiagram.png)

-> **Note:** The lifeline for `FindCommandParser` and `FindCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-Given below is an activity diagram to show how the `find` implementation works for a **valid** `find` student input:
+Given below is an activity diagram to show how a `find` implementation works for a `find` student input:

 ![FindCommandActivityDiagram](images/FindCommandActivityDiagram.png)